What happens at the initial assessment?

 Who works in the clinic?

-The clinic is was established by Mark Hayward and Clara Strauss – experienced therapists who work in the Research and Development Department at Sussex Partnership.
+The clinic is was established by Mark Hayward – an experienced therapist who works in the Research and Development Department at Sussex Partnership.
 Mark supervises the delivery of therapy, which is provided by therapists who work in the Assessment and Treatment Services.